Hung Sin Nui: Life

 In 1924, Hung was born as Kuang Jianlian (Kwong Kin-lim in Cantonese) in Guangzhou, China.
 Hung's ancestral hometown is in Kaiping, Guangdong province, China.
 With her aunt Ho Fu-lin as her mentor, she began to sing Cantonese opera at the age of 12.
 She started from Mui Heung and her first stage name was Siu Yin Hung.
 She took to the stage from 1939, adopting the stage name Hung Sin Nui (Red Line Girl).
 Red line in Chinese folk legend signifying connecting relationships, especially marriage.

 Hung moved to Hong Kong during World War II which would be the beginning of her golden years.
 She played alongside Ma Si Tsang, her then husband and well-known Cantonese opera singer and actor in productions including The Spoiled Brat and Her Groom, Bitter Phoenix, Sorrowful Oriole and Wang Zhaojun Marries beyond the Great Wall.
 She established her official diva status during the period and began her movie career.
 Her screen debut was Unforgettable Love in 1947.
 Hung made 105 films in her career from 1947 to 2009, but the bulk was during the late 1940s and 1950s.
 Hung's notable films include The Judge Goes to Pieces, A Mother's Tears, Everlasting Love, Wilderness, The Pretty Tigress, Searching the School and Guan Hanqing.

-In 1955, Hung gave up her career in Hong Kong and joined the Guangdong Cantonese Opera Troupe in mainland on invitation by Premier Zhou En-lai, where she performed until 1961.
+In 1955, Hung gave up her career in Hong Kong and joined the Guangdong Cantonese Opera Troupe in mainland on invitation by Premier Zhou Enlai, where she performed until 1961.
 She also founded the Hongdou Cantonese Opera Troupe where she trained and mentored a large number of Cantonese Opera actors and actresses.
 During the Cultural Revolution Hung's career was halted.
 She was branded as "Black Line Girl" and banished to the countryside as a street sweeper.
 She and her family were sent to labour camps.
 She recalled she would sing inside her heart at time when she was not able to sing.
 She would hold a note and practice when she raised chickens and no one was looking she would practice and would sing in high pitch during thunder.
 After the death of Mao Zedong, Hung slowly re-emerged to the Cantonese opera scene, but she appeared in two films in 1990 and 2009 before her career came a close.